-As described in Note 1, Highland School District No. 203 has prepared these financial statements to meet the financial reporting requirements of state law using accounting practices prescribed by the Accounting Manual.
+As described in Note 1, the District has prepared these financial statements to meet the financial reporting requirements of state law using accounting practices prescribed by the Accounting Manual.
 Those accounting practices differ from accounting principles generally accepted in the United States of America (GAAP).
-The differences in these accounting practices are also described in Note 1.
+The difference in these accounting practices is also described in Note 1.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the fund balance of Highland School District No. 203, and its changes in fund balance, for the year ended August 31, 2021, on the basis of accounting described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Granger School District No. 204, as of August 31, 2021, and the changes in financial position thereof for the year then ended in accordance with the basis of accounting described in Note 1.